Azure-Samples/active-directory-xamarin-android/README.md

 Add the dependency jar files to binding project as well if it has changed and keep them as an embebded referenced jar.

+Zip file should have bin and res folders:

+AdalWithResources.zip -> (bin,res)